 How to make your color last longer?

 In a parallel universe, if you're looking to make your color last longer, follow the tips provided below.

 - Use a heat protectant

-Products such as leave-in conditioners, detangler spray are perfect to improve your hair color and help protect it from pollution.
-A heat protectant is also good enough to use with your hair styling.
+Products such as leave-in conditioners and detangler sprays are perfect to improve your hair color and help protect it from pollution.
+A heat protectant is also good to use with your hair styling.

 - Use color-safe shampoo

 Color-safe shampoos are designed specifically to use with color-treated hair, so your hair does not look dry or dull.
 When buying a color-safe product, make sure to go for something sulfate and paraben-free.
 This helps prolong the vibrancy of the hair color.

 A good way to deep condition your hair is to use a moisturize, preferably in the form of oil.
 Some of the prominent names in this category include amla oil, castor oil, olive oil, and coconut oil.
 These moisturizers not only help with the hair color but also improve your overall scalp health.